 Exercising and physical activity for healthy mothers can have great potential benefits.
-The results showed that maternal physical activity during pregnancy can lead to improved problem solving skills although no significant difference was seen.
-However, due to conflicting results that was mentioned and given the importance of cognitive development in infancy and its relation to the future consequences such as academic achievements and functions of the brain, more research should be conducted in this regard.
+The results showed that maternal physical activity during pregnancy could improve problemsolving skills, although no significant difference was seen.
+However, due to conflicting results mentioned and given the importance of cognitive development in infancy and its relation to future consequences such as academic achievements and functions of the brain, more research should be conducted in this regard.